VedantTulsyan/CalculatorApp-using-Flutter/README.md

 # calculator

-This project is created by Vedant Tulsyan, of COE batch 1CO26, roll number 102103745.
+This project is created by Vedant Tulsyan, of CO26.

 A new Flutter project.